KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 ### For Meta

 Do what Meta is already doing with WhatsApp: Stop modifying third party websites, and use Safari or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) for all third party websites.
 It's what's best for the user, and the right thing to do.

+I've disclosed this issue with Meta through their [Bug Bounty Program](https://www.facebook.com/whitehat/profile/FelixKrause), where within a few hours they confirmed they were able to reproduce the "issue", however I haven't heard back anything else within the last 6 weeks.

 <style type="text/css">
   .hijacking-report-screenshot-table {